Pharmaceuticals and Personal Care Products (PPCPs) in Coastal Waters

 Project Status: This project began in April 2009 and was completed in December 2010

 We helped two South Carolina municipal water facilities evaluate the effectiveness of their treatment plants in removing pharmaceuticals and personal care products (PPCPs) from wastewater.
-We found that both secondary-treatment-level facilities reduced most of these chemical contaminants by 90%, and that, while PPCPs were found in Charleston Harbor, the acute risk to animals in the harbor appeared low.
+We found that both secondary-treatment-level facilities reduced most of these chemical contaminants by 90 percent, and that, while PPCPs were found in Charleston Harbor, the acute risk to animals in the harbor appeared low.
 These results may guide future treatment plant improvement decisions in coastal areas.

 Why We Care